 It’s your responsibility to make up for the damage that’s been done.
 Somehow, mistakes are inevitable in this career.
 You can either offer a big discount or a free service just to appease the angry customer.

-Earlier, I dealt with self-employment as a good thing.
+Earlier, I mentioned that self-employment may be a good thing.
 You are your own boss and you run the business as you wish.
-But there’s some kind of “horror” to this too.
+But there’s also downsides to this too.
 The moment you lose your clientele, your income dwindles.
 You have to start again to sustain yourself and the operation of your shop.

 Not an easy start

 Accept the fact that when you start as a newbie barber, it won’t be easy.
 You would have to work long hours and save a lot of money to open your own shop.
 This is to ensure that you’ll have a decent living while you climb the ranks of the barbering industry.